 And people think this is high-brow literature.

 Middle English is where we see a shift in moving away from the Germanic influence of skaldic poetry (sitting around a campfire late at night to tell your stories) and heading towards a roaring fire indoors.
 Chaucer, and the poets and writers of Middle English, wrote things down as they thought of them.
 When Chaucer wrote The Canterbury Tales, it was so one person could tell everyone else.
-Beowulf, and other examples of Old English, on the other hand, was written well after it was first spoken aloud, because that was the tradition of the time and you had to get near enough straight to the point while speaking because you can’t go back and check your references.
+Beowulf, and other examples of Old English, appear in written form well after it was first spoken aloud.
+Speaking stories was the tradition of the time and you had to get near enough straight to the point while speaking because you can’t go back and check your references.

 Does this make sense?
 Do you understand how to insult someone like a Viking?

-One thing I’d challenge you to do, if you like, is to try and write a poem about a fart as gracefully as Chaucer.
+One thing I’d challenge you to do, if you like, is to try to write a poem about a fart as gracefully as Chaucer.
 It’s something to do when you’re bored.

 What’s The Moral Of The Rambling Story?